This delicious soda bread is filled with figs and walnuts. It's a lovely bread any time of year, but especially lovely for St. Patrick's Day!

 This soda bread is very, very lightly sweet.
 That's why I highly recommend the addition of the honey butter!
 Beyond the creamy butter, the touch of sweetness it adds to every bit is just the thing to bring all the flavours together.

 I baked this one up in my skillet, as you can see :) My skillet is 10 inches top diameter.
-If you don’t have or want to bake it in a skillet, an 8 or 9-inch round baking pan should work nicely.
+If you don't have or want to bake it in a skillet, a 9-inch round baking pan should work nicely.

 I like to mix up a small bowl of the honey butter and leave it out with the soda bread, so it's handy to use as we enjoy the loaf.